 1. Will the methods explained above work with all iPad models?

-I have listed various methods above, which cover all types of iPad models.
-Some methods remain the same for all models, while some options may vary depending on the models, both of which are clearly explained above.
+Some methods remain the same for all models, while some options may vary depending on the models I explained above.
 However, the good news is that Perfix works for all models.
-Sorted, right?

 2. How to soft restart iPad?